 The silicone membrane is reinforced with stainless steel mesh and can be damaged easily.
 Just a bump can ruin its integrity.
 Eventually, it will become clogged, stretched or damaged and should be changed regularly.
 Inspection and calibration of the sensor will determine when to change the cartridge.
 Broadley-James has designed a membrane testing kit to confirm the membrane has not been compromised prior to use.
 The membrane cartridge is replaced during a rebuild.

 It is recommended that the electrolyte be changed after every run for the sensor to work at optimum reliability.
 The surface of the cathode assembly is ground to allow a thin layer of electrolyte to be trapped between the membrane and the glass.
 It is this solution which completes the circuit of the sensor.
 The electrolyte, along with the membrane, is replaced during the rebuild.

-As a final step, Broadley-James Ltd will test it to ensure it is working correctly.
-A QA certificate is provided which includes the date of rebuild and calibration results.
+As a final step, Broadley-James will test to ensure it is working correctly.
 The serial numbers of the sensor and cathode are kept on file.
-This documentation will serve as the new warranty against manufacturer’s defects in parts and workmanship.
+The rebuilt components of the sensor are warrantied against manufacturer's defects in parts and workmanship.